zimmermantr/devopsAssessment4/README.md

 ## Milestones

 ### 1. Docker Image Creation
 - **Dockerizing Twoge**:
   - I began by writing a Dockerfile for the Twoge application, ensuring it included all necessary dependencies and configurations for the Python Flask environment.
   - Built the Docker image and tested it using Docker Compose to ensure it worked as expected.

 ### 2. Deployment on Minikube
-- **YAML Configuration**:
+- **YML Configuration**:
-  - Created deployment and service YAML files to deploy Twoge on Minikube.
+  - Created deployment and service YML files to deploy Twoge on Minikube.
-  - Created deployment and service YAML files to deploy a postgres database.
+  - Created deployment and service YML files to deploy a Postgres database.
   - Configured the app service to expose the application within the Minikube cluster.

 ### 3. Database Configuration